 Each year, the Polar Plunge brings together thousands of warm-hearted individuals from across the state.
 It’s a great way to support Special Olympics Illinois.
 All funds raised go to provide programming and events for more than 23,100 traditional athletes and 13,000 young athletes participating in Illinois.

 The 2021 Polar Plunge will look a little different, with Plungers committing to Plunge At Home virtually.
 Visit the St. Charles Team page for more information.

-The St. Charles Police conducted additional traffic enforcement December 16 through January 02, reminding motorists to buckle up and not drive impaired, day or night, as part of the nationwide Click It or Ticket/Drive Sober or Get Pulled Over enforcement effort.
+The St. Charles Police Department conducted additional traffic enforcement during the December 18 – January 4, 2021 campaign, reminding motorists to buckle up and not drive impaired, day or night, as part of the nationwide Click It or Ticket/Drive Sober or Get Pulled Over enforcement effort.
 The St. Charles Police joined other state and local law enforcement agencies across Illinois to reduce highway deaths by issuing citations to unbuckled motorists and arresting impaired drivers.

 During the mobilization, St. Charles Police: